 For multilingual companies that need to translate e-mails and basic communication, machine translation or machine translation with post-editing would be the best solution for quick results.
 The best example would be Text United Outlook Integration, where e-mails are sent directly to the system, and then, the content is machine-translated and edited by human translators.

 - Machine-translate the message instantly

 - Machine-translate and send to Text United for human review

-- Crete an internal project to your own team
+- Create an internal project for your own team